Should you rent properties?

 You want to get rich quick money coin

-However, property investing is a long-term endeavour.
+Don’t be fooled; property investing is a long-term endeavour.

 You don’t understand how property investment works

-So they end up buying a property close to where they want to live, where they want to retire or where they holiday.
+They may buy a property close to where they want to live, where they want to retire or where they holiday.

-If you’re not financially fluent money
+If you’re not financially fluent in money

 If you want a multipurpose property data

 If you are buying your property to create wealth and as your future home or holiday home, perhaps you want that little property to achieve too much.

 It’s hard for mixed-use property to deliver premium investment returns, as something generally has to give because too many emotional factors are involved.

 Following a robust investment strategy will mean you’re more likely to buy an investment-grade property and less likely to make this kind of mistake.